 This means that even though Google has increased its renewable usage, and plans to phase out fossils, it’s currently using more than ever.
-The fossil part of its energy is 2GW, or about eight times the total energy in 2011.
+The fossil part of its power is 2GW, or about eight times the total power in 2011.
 Google’s efforts to use more renewables have so far not reduced its fossil energy use.

 Facebook, Amazon and Apple are definitely growing the same way, and Microsoft and IBM certainly hope they are.
 These cloud providers are only a small part of the overall data center world (the colos and in-house sites outweigh them) but most sectors are growing.

 So it’s a fair bet that the total power used by the world’s data centers is growing, and given that most data center providers are adopting renewables slower than Google, I think we can be pretty sure that the total amout of fossil fuels consumed by data centers is growing.

 Now, there’s a very real way in which data center providers can’t be held responsible for this.
 Data centers are just meeting a demand.

 But that demand seems to be endless.
 Most of the rampant growth is caused by growth in consumer services like Facebook, Youtube, Netflix and messaging.
 As long as these things are “free” or very cheap, people will go on consuming more of them indefinitely.